pqiu/Quantifying_clusterness_trajectoriness/README.md

 "PART2_evaluate_new_data.ipynb" provides examples for how to map a new dataset on to the pre-generated geometric landscape.

 Running these examples requires the data folder.
-Please follow the readme in this data folder to obtain the data files
+Please follow the readme in this data folder to obtain the data files.

+"visualize_benchmarking_datasets.ipynb" provides visiualizations for all 169 benchmarking datasets used in this study.